rdeville-public-bak/my_programs.dynamic_prompt.bak/CONTRIBUTING.md

 improvement, new features, etc., propose a merge request on the `develop` branch.

+But it is not an obligation to fork this repo, you can directly work on it if you want, but branches that are pushed on this repo and that will not follow the branching model as well as not following prefix described above will be deleted.

 Here is a little workflow describing how to do:

    1. Fork this repo, to do so, first read